 Not going unnoticed is that fact that DMaaS is easy to adopt, allowing baselining and benchmarking against similar data centers.
 Its automation and monitoring benefits appeal to IT and DevOps purists, who prefer easy and instant access to vast silos of collected data.
 Gleaned from the global cloud, these data analytics form the fulcrum leveraging the key advantages of machine learning and increased knowledge within the cloud.
 With DMaaS, data can be accessed anywhere, which means managers needn’t be on site or rely on VPN to assess a risk or add the right people to address a problem.

 It may still be a few years away, but cloud-based AI-driven management software will soon seamlessly monitor and control IT and facilities infrastructure, including applications across multiple sites.
 AI is the genie in the bottle that will oversee control functions, and monitor/adjust cooling, power, computing, workloads, storage, and networking to optimize efficiency, productivity, and availability.
 Cloud-based analytics will use sensor data from multiple sites to guide and implement preventive maintenance programs.
 Robots will order, test and install spare parts as needed to reduce failures and virtually eliminate unnecessary maintenance and testing.

-As DCIM continues to grow in adoption, data center managers will be looking to the next step up in operational efficiency.
-DMaaS expands DCIM with big-data statistical analysis and machine learning.
+As DCIM software continues to grow in adoption, data center managers will be looking to the next step up in operational efficiency.
+DMaaS expands DCIM tools with big-data statistical analysis and machine learning.
 It allows investments in on-premises DCIM platforms to finally be moved to SaaS or cloud services.